Brookshire Cypress Fulshear Jersey Village Katy Tomball Richmond

 Treatment Options for Perianal Abscess in Houston

-• Sitz baths: Warm water baths several times a day soothe pain, reduce swelling, and promote healing.
+• Sitz baths: Soaking in warm water several times a day helps ease pain, reduce swelling, and promote healing.

-• Wound care: Gentle cleansing and dressing changes at home help keep the area clean and support recovery.
+• Wound management: Gentle cleaning and dressing changes at home help keep the wound clean and support proper recovery.

-• Pain management: Over-the-counter pain relievers (ibuprofen or acetaminophen) control discomfort and inflammation.
+• Pain management: Over-the-counter pain relievers such as ibuprofen or acetaminophen can help reduce pain and inflammation.

-• Follow-up visits: Scheduled check-ups allow your provider to monitor healing, remove any packing, and address complications such as fistula formation.
+• Follow-up visits: Regular checkups ensure proper healing, removal of any packing material, and management of complications such as fistula formation.

 Why Choose GastroDoxs?